w-lfpup/hyperevents-js/README.md

 ## About

-HyperEvents is a web friendly response to modern frameworks.
+HyperEvents is a friendly response to modern frameworks and enable HTML to declaratively:

-Rather maintain a virtual dom and maintain callbacks on specific elements, UI events are up-cycled into "hyper" events.
-Developers can listen to hyperevents and react accordingly.

-HyperEvents enable HTML to declaratively:

 - query JSON APIs
 - fetch html fragments